saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

     </TabItem>
 </Tabs>

-Use only XPath selectors for ignore regions and clipping to an element.
+Only XPath selectors can be used for ignore regions and clipping to an element.

 :::note
-On iOS, selectors must be contained within the `scrollElement`.
+On iOS, selectors **must** be contained within the `scrollElement`.
 :::